Early Years Foundation Stage

 - The school share the EYFS profile with parents during the Summer Term.

-- Please find attached a link to the Early Learning Goals for September 2021
+- Please find attached a link to the Early Learning Goals.

 - Statutory Framework for the Early Years Foundation Stage